dfinity/awesome-internet-computer/README.md

 - [Requests for Startups](https://github.com/dfinity/grant-rfps/blob/main/requests-for-startups.md) - A list of ideas for startups to build on the Internet Computer.
 - [ICDevs Bounties](https://icdevs.org/bounties.html) - Code bounties by the ICDevs organization.
 - [Video: Overview of the Developer Grants Program](https://www.youtube.com/watch?v=hoYo-c9SMfQ) - A video that explains the objective and the process of the DFINITY Developer Grants program.

+## Internet of Things

+- [Omnia Network](https://github.com/omnia-network) - A platform that enables canisters to access any IoT device through a uniform HTTP interface.